adrianhajdin/nft_card_game/readme.md

   - To test the functionality of creating multiple players, using Metamask, send Avax from the wallet that has the coins to other wallets

 ## Todo
-- Should JoinBattle, Home, and CreateBattle be different pages?
+- [x] Should JoinBattle, Home, and CreateBattle be different pages?
 They can all be one page, and we can change the different forms as we would change steps within a modal.
+(Created a page HOC that wraps over these components.
+It looks more clean so maybe we can go with different routes)
-- todo bring back the battlleground selection screen navigate('/battleground');
+- [ ] todo bring back the battlleground selection screen navigate('/battleground');
-  - maybe make that a loading screen for when a game is being created
+  - [ ] maybe make that a loading screen for when a game is being created
-- fix the homescreen image aspect ratio
+- [ ] fix the homescreen image aspect ratio
-- change the favicon
+- [x] change the favicon
-- avax quest logo should be removed as the name is now Avax Gods
+- [x] avax quest logo should be removed as the name is now Avax Gods

 ## Need from Raj
   1. One Metamask account can only create one Player